How do you fix squeaky door hinges?

 How do you remove a door hinge pin?

-Place an 8d nail or thin nail set underneath the pin head at the bottom of the hinge knuckle, according to Bob Vila.
-Tap upward with a hammer until the pin head rises above the top of the knuckle.
-Pull the pin out by hand.
+You remove a door hinge pin by placing an 8d nail or thin nail set underneath the pin head at the bottom of the hinge knuckle and tapping upward with a hammer, according to Bob Vila.
+Once the pin head rises above the top of the knuckle, pull it out by hand.
 If the pin binds and won't move, lift up on the door handle to relieve downward pressure on the hinge, then tap again.
 Most doors have two or three hinges — work on one at a time so the door stays supported.

 Can you fix a squeaky hinge without removing the pin?

-Yes.
-Slip a piece of thin cardboard around the hinge barrel to protect the surrounding woodwork from overspray, as recommended by Family Handyman.
-Give the knuckle a short burst of silicone spray from both the top and bottom.
+Yes, you can fix a squeaky hinge without removing the pin.
+Slip a piece of thin cardboard around the hinge barrel to protect the surrounding woodwork from overspray, as recommended by Family Handyman, and give the knuckle a short burst of silicone spray from both the top and bottom.
 Work the door back and forth several times to distribute the lubricant through the barrel.
 This no-removal method is faster but typically lasts 2 to 3 months less than a full pin removal and relubrication, because the spray can't reach every contact surface inside the knuckle.

 Why doesn't WD-40 work on door hinges?

-WD-40 is a solvent and water displacer, not a lubricant, according to WD-40's own product documentation.
+WD-40 does not work on door hinges because it is a solvent and water displacer, not a lubricant, according to WD-40's own product documentation.
 It dissolves existing grease on the hinge, provides roughly 2 to 4 weeks of quiet, then leaves the metal drier and more exposed than before (Schlage).
 Its solvent base also attracts dust and dirt as it evaporates, which accelerates wear inside the barrel (Bob Vila).

 If you want to use WD-40, treat it as a cleaning step only: spray the hinge to dissolve grime, wipe it clean, then apply a proper lubricant like white lithium grease or silicone spray on top.